material-motion/material-motion/concepts/primitives.md

 A Timeline limits its value, **progress**, between 0 and 1.

+**Scrubbing**: This term is used to refer to the act of directly manipulating the progress of a Timeline.

 ## State Machine

 **What it is**: *a [directed graph](https://en.wikipedia.org/wiki/Directed_graph) consisting of multiple States (nodes) with Transitions (edges) between those states*.